 What is Scholastic Esports?

-What are the Benefits of Scholastic Esports?
+Benefits of Scholastic Esports

 Scholastic Esports vs. Competitive Esports

 Competitive esports is similar to traditional sports in the sense that it involves teams competing against each other to be the best, to win tournaments, and to win prizes and awards.
-On the other hand, scholastic esports open a new future for young adolescents by equipping them with 21st-century skills, STEM skills, communication skills, and technology skills, which later translate into life career development, technical development, digital citizenship, and opening up career opportunities.
-If you are curious about the difference between esports and gaming, make sure to check out our blog on the subject.
+On the other hand, scholastic esports opens a new future for young adolescents by equipping them with 21st-century skills, STEM skills, communication skills, and technology skills, which later translate into life career development, technical development, digital citizenship, and opening up career opportunities.

 Sources